 Let's start by entering our first possible combination.
 In my case, it would be 3 - 1 - 27.

-First, you must again clear the lock by rotating the dial at a minimum three times in the clockwise direction.
+First, you must again clear the lock by rotating the dial a minimum of three times in the clockwise direction.
 Then while continuing to rotate the dial clockwise, enter your first number.

 Mine is 3.